marcusgood/noiseCancellationAPL/README.md

 # noiseCancellationAPL
-APL Project Summer/Academic 2020
+APL Project 2020/2021

 By: Marcus Good

-Showcases python abilities, problem solving, and a demonstrated interest in computer science.
+Showcases python abilities, problem solving, and a demonstrated interest in computer science/electrical engineering.